PAUL34913/msp1-cv/README.md

 -   Padding out bottom of work-history section before footer
 -   Removed dead selectors from style.css
 -   Removed footer link that takes you back to the top of the page, from form and form success pages

+### 22/12/21

+-   Removed dead class attributes from index.html
+-   All dead class attributes and selectors removed from HTML and CSS

 ## Known Bugs